SeisComP/seiscomp/doc/base/glossary.rst

       a period of weeks, months, or years, decreasing in frequency with time.
 In general, the larger the mainshock, the larger and more numerous the aftershocks, and the longer they will continue.

+   amplitude
+      a) General term used for an observation of a wave at a particular time.
+      b) QuakeML object.
+Amplitudes are computed, e.g. for computing :term:`magnitudes <magnitude>` of different types.
+Another type is the :term:`SNR`.
+         Amplitude computation depends on the type.

    array
       A set of observing sensors at which the observed and sought signal are mostly coherent.
       If the sensors are seismometers or barometers measuring infrasound, the terms :term:`seismic array` or :term:`infrasound array` are used, respectively.
       Arrays are different from a :term:`network` by the applied methods, e.g.
       :term:`F-K` analysis, :term:`beam` forming or :term:`vespagram` analysis.

    ATF
       The :term:`array transfer function` or :term:`array response function`